Rubenadhoute/Escrow-dApp/readme.md

 # Decentralized Escrow Application

-This is an Escrow Dapp built with [Hardhat](https://hardhat.org/).
+This is very basic dApp aims to provide decentralized Escrow services built with [Hardhat](https://hardhat.org/).

+##### What is an escrow ?

+An escrow is a contractual arrangement in which a third party (the stakeholder or escrow agent) receives and disburses money or property for the primary transacting parties, with the disbursement dependent on conditions agreed to by the transacting parties.

+##### Why decentralization ?

+Aim to take advantage of cool Ethereum features such as immutability and censorship resistance to provide flawless escrow service.

+##### How to use this ?

+Well if you need some escrow services and have little faith in human moral just follow the Getting Setup with dApp section below.

+I advise to take a look at the Escrow contract to understand the logic before setting up the dApp.

+## Key Learnings

+1. Escrow contract implementation

+2. Running a Local Test Blockchain

+3. Adding a Custom RPC Network to Metamask

+4. React

-## Project Layout
+## Getting setup

-There are three top-level folders:
+- Step 1: Cloning the repository

-1. `/app` - contains the front-end application
+- Step 2: Installing the dependencies

+- Step 3: Running a Local Test Blockchain via `npx hardhat node`

+- Step 4: Add a Custom RPC Network to Metamask wallet i.e configure the browser wallet to about your locally running blockchain.

+- Step 5: Compile the Contract via `npx hardhat compile`\*

+- Step 6: Run the Front-End with React\*\*

-2. `/contracts` - contains the solidity contract
+- Interact With the dApp
-3. `/tests` - contains tests for the solidity contract

-## Setup

-Install dependencies in the top-level directory with `npm install`.

-After you have installed hardhat locally, you can use commands to test and compile the contracts, among other things.
-To learn more about these commands run `npx hardhat help`.

-Compile the contracts using `npx hardhat compile`.
-The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
-This path configuration can be found in the `hardhat.config.js` file.
+\*_The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
+This path configuration can be found in the `hardhat.config.js` file._

-## Front-End

-`cd` into the `/app` directory and run `npm install`

-To run the front-end application run `npm start` from the `/app` directory.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+_\*\*To run the front-end application run `npm start` from the `/app` directory.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser._